arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 in a failure of the connector.

 You can enable deletes with `delete.enabled=true`.

+Delete operations are idempotent and do not throw errors if the target document does not exist.

 Enabling delete mode does not affect the `insert.overwriteMode`.